Skip to main content

 Change of Property Ownership

-If the property’s ownership changes hands during a tenancy, it’ll be the current owner’s responsibility to transfer the deposit, or whatever portion remains, to the tenant.
+If the rental unit’s ownership changes hands during a tenancy, it’ll be the current owner’s responsibility to transfer the security deposit held, or whatever portion remains, to the tenant.

 The incoming landlord would then need to ask the tenant for a security deposit, as well as abide by the relevant rules.